eirasmx/clera/README.md

 └── clera.config.json
 ```

-Clera reads the project structure and loads the application inside the runtime environment.
+Clera loads the project through the runtime and executes the application inside the simulator.

 ---

-## Why Clera?
+## Philosophy

-Clera focuses on removing **workflow friction**.

-Instead of:

-- configuring complex build systems
-- managing multiple development tools
-- setting up deployment pipelines

-Developers can focus on building the application itself.
+Clera treats **web applications as real applications**.

+Instead of adapting the web stack to complex build systems, Clera provides an environment where the web stack becomes the **application platform itself**.

 ---

 ## Status

-Clera is currently in early development.
+Clera is currently under active development.
-The goal is to provide a streamlined environment for building apps using the web stack.

 ---